 A happy lawn needs air, light, and water!
 Post-winter there’s almost always a buildup of leaves and debris that block these elements and suffocate your lawn.
 In severe cases, buildup like this can lead to mold problems and dead areas, but this is an incredibly easy fix!

-To set your lawn up for success all year long and jump-start a dormant lawns growth post-winter, removing the leaves and debris through means of a yard clean-up is the best gift you can give your lawn!
+To set your lawn up for success all year long and jump-start a dormant lawns growth post-winter, removing the leaves and debris through means of a yard clean-up.
+A cleanup is not only the best way to revive your lawn after winter, it’s really one of the best gift you can give your lawn!
 What are you waiting for?
 Put down your rake and pick up the LawnGuru app.
 Your lawn will be set up to thrive in a matter of hours!

 Thatch is a compact layer of both living and dead stems, roots, and leaves.
 It naturally accumulates between the growing grass and the layer of soil.
 The presence of thatch is normal but too much accumulation can prevent your lawn from absorbing the nutrients it needs to flourish.

 Remember how I said your lawn needs air, water, and light to thrive?
 Well, too much thatch build-up prevents this so it’s important to dethatch when needed.

 Dethatching, also known as power raking, is the process of essentially combing your lawn to remove this compact layer.